miketianchen/MDA_image_captioning/docs/proposal.md

 ensure diversity of the caption.
 Each image has a resolution of 224 X 224 pixels.
 (10,922 images)

-Each of the datasets ontain different image file types and images sizes.
-In order to apply our data science techniques, we must first standarized all the images across all three datasets.
+Each of the datasets contain different image file types and images sizes.
+In order to apply our data science techniques, we must first standardize all images across all three datasets.

 ## Data Science Techniques Description

 We will combine all three datasets and the combined dataset into training (64%), validation (16%), and test (20%) datasets.
-Stick to the golden rule, we will train and tune models with the training and validation datasets only.
-We decided to focus on the encoder-decoder model as it’s the most common method for images captioning.
+Sticking to the golden rule, we will train and tune models with the training and validation datasets only.
+We decided to focus on the encoder-decoder model as it’s the most common method for image captioning.
 Here are the three encoder-decoder models we will try:

 1. Our first model will be a basic encoder-decoder (CNN + LSTM) model